Where to drink good natural wine in Montreal

 Montréal

-1259 Rue Sainte-Catherine Est
+4255 Rue Ontario Est

 Montréal

-Oregon bar à vin
+Oregon Bar à vin

 Located in Laval, the Oregon Wine Bar is a great option to enjoy a good natural wine on the North Shore of Montreal.
 The menu is made up of favourites from the owners and the sommelier, with an emphasis on thirst-quenching bottles.